 My sculpture is inspired by the natural world: plant and sea life, especially pods, cocoons, sea anemones as well as cellular structure.
 It is nature-referential rather than replication; the pieces resemble objects in nature, but they are unique abstractions.

-A photorealistic painter by training, my recent two dimensional work is primarily abstract.
+A photorealistic painter by training, my two dimensional work is primarily abstract.
 Working with layers of translucent color and imagery, my goal is to achieve fluidity and depth.
+I've recently been exploring painting with alcohol inks on synthetic watercolor paper as well as on encaustic.